thuoe/cynomi-technical-test/README.md

 If you wish to explore the DB to view newly persisted user data after submitting into the form, you can do so by running `npx prisma studio` in `src/apps/server` which should present a link to a GUI.

-Alternatively you can also use a third party GUI view the DB such as (DBeaver)[https://dbeaver.io/]
+Alternatively you can also use a third party GUI to view the DB such as (DBeaver)[https://dbeaver.io/]